The New Student Fall Retreat

 Where do students sign up for the retreat?

-Sign up is done here on the top of this page when the application is open.
-If the application is closed you can fill out the interest form to be added to a email list that will send you a notification when the application opens.
+Sign up is done here on this page when the application is open.
+If the application is closed you may fill out the interest form.
+You will be emailed a notification when the application opens.

 Can my parents or friends come to the retreat?